KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 6. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 7. Recommendation: The README seems not to have clone instructions.
 8. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+9. Deprecated: Found `new Buffer(` in file `OneDrivePhotos.js`: This is deprecated.
+Please update.
+[See here for more information](https://nodejs.org/api/buffer.html).
+10. Recommendation: Found `require("http")` in file `OneDrivePhotos.js`: Replace "http" by "node:http".
+11. Recommendation: Found `require("https")` in file `OneDrivePhotos.js`: Replace "https" by "node:https".
-9. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+12. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-10. Deprecated: Found `rollup-plugin-banner` in file `package.json`: Replace it with built-in banner.
+13. Deprecated: Found `rollup-plugin-banner` in file `package.json`: Replace it with built-in banner.
+14. Recommendation: Found `XMLHttpRequest` in file `error_to_string.ts`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+15. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+16. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).

 ### [MMM-OneTouchReveal by Canonip](https://github.com/Canonip/MMM-OneTouchReveal)